 A new protective roof with a raised walkway over the palace is unveiled.

-The current project returns to work carried out by Rawson and her team on the acropolis beside the palace.
+The current project returns to work in an area that was originally excavated in part by Marion Rawson on the acropolis beside the palace.